AliBazzi/IdentityServer4.Contrib.RedisStore/README.md

 }
 ```

-Or by passing ConfigurationOptions instance, which contains the configuration of Redis store:
+You can pass also ConfigurationOptions instance, which contains the configuration of Redis store:

 ```csharp
 public void ConfigureServices(IServiceCollection services)